MicrosoftDocs/biztalk-docs/his/core/application-integration-la3270apps.md

 ### Example

-In this example, suppose you run a CICS transaction named "WBGB" that has these steps:
+In this example, suppose you run a CICS transaction named "WBGB" that has the following steps:

-* On the first screen, you enter a name and an account.
+1. On the first screen, you enter a name and an account.
-* On the second screen, you get the account balance.
+2. On the second screen, you get the account balance.
-* You exit to the "Empty" screen.
+3. You exit to the "Empty" screen.
-* You sign out from CICS to the "MSG-10" screen.
+4. You sign out from CICS to the "MSG-10" screen.

 Also suppose that you repeat these steps, but you enter incorrect data so you can capture the screen that shows the error.
 Here are the screens you capture: